akurey/aktech/tech-tips/general.md

 ## comparing git tools

-in just a 5-minute video, Fabricio will compare GitHub CLI and GUI.
+in just a 5-minute video, Fabricio will compare two git UI tool.
 You'll have the opportunity to decide which environment is more productive with its fast actions and keyboard shortcuts.
 Additionally, you'll gain a better understanding of conflicts and what your team members are working on.
 Both options have their strengths, but which one will give you a wider project perspective?
 Watch and find out!

 [video of comparing git tools](https://1drv.ms/v/s!ApqDVCYL8CG8joowc-zZRIVhSPIqUQ?e=Gp9Eja)